 You do not need to spend hundreds of pounds on a cheap hydroponic system DIY project.
-A fully functional Deep Water Culture setup costs under £30 using materials from a hardware shop and Amazon.
+A fully functional Deep Water Culture setup costs under £30 using materials from a hardware shop and Amazon UK.
 This system grows lettuce, herbs, and small vegetables just as effectively as commercial systems costing five times the price.

 DWC is the same method used by commercial hydroponic farms worldwide.
 The only difference between their operation and yours is scale.
 The principles are identical: oxygenated nutrient solution feeding submerged roots.
 Whether you spend £30 or £3,000, the chemistry is the same and the plants cannot tell the difference.